Mental health matters: Where different groups in S’pore can get help and support

 - Eligible patients can receive subsidies of up to 75 per cent at polyclinics and public specialist clinics.

-- Community Health Assist Scheme, Pioneer Generation and Merdeka Generation card holders with depression, anxiety, bipolar disorder and schizophrenia can get subsidies of up to $540 per year under the Chronic Disease Management Programme.
+- Community Health Assist Scheme, Pioneer Generation and Merdeka Generation card holders with depression, anxiety, bipolar disorder and schizophrenia can get subsidies of up to $540 a year under the Chronic Disease Management Programme.

 - Patients can use up to $500 or $700 from MediSave each year at selected clinics, depending on the complexity of their condition.